stlartworks/stlartworks.github.io/_posts/2016-01-25-the-art-b-q-st-louis-artworks.md

 **About ContinuitySTL**

-Mission Statement: Continuity is expanding diversity in media production through skills-based training, mentoring and opportunities for untapped talent.
+Mission Statement: <a href="http://www.continuitystl.com">Continuity</a> is expanding diversity in media production through skills-based training, mentoring and opportunities for untapped talent.

 We envision a future where our media, film, and broadcasting industries reflect the diversity of the neighborhoods they document, starting first in St. Louis.